-The following diagram represents a cutaway view of a Direct Fired Vaporizer.
+The following diagram represents a cutaway view of the direct fired vaporizer.
 This diagram includes all major component designations.
-Please note that this is a concept-drawing only, not a representation of the actual design.

 VI.
 Installation

 Certain procedures should be followed during installation.
 This chapter provides you with the step-by-step instructions necessary for effective and safe installation.